 Even this adhesive (see Bondic), isn’t actually an adhesive (according to the company who makes it).
 UV curable resin “adhesives” are great for random household stuff.
 But, in my experience, they are limited for the miniature hobbyist.
 They break off easily, as they don’t actually form a strong bond with plastic or metal surfaces.
 And, it’s pricey.

 Ultimately, for 3D prints, the best glue is any super glue.
-They all work perfectly.
+They all work great for gluing 3D printed parts, including those printed in PLA, ABS, and TPU.

 What Should I Know About Glues?